graalvm/graalvm-demos/compiler/java-stream-benchmark/README.md

     java -XX:+UnlockExperimentalVMOptions -XX:+UseGraalJIT -jar target/benchmarks.jar
     ```

 > To switch between JVMs in the same terminal window (without affecting the global setting), use the `sdk` tool.
-For example, to switch back to Oracle GraalVM for JDK 23, run: `sdk use java 23.0.1-graal`.
+For example, to switch back to Oracle GraalVM 25, run: `sdk use java 25-graal`.

 Learn more about the Graal JIT compiler from [its official documentation](https://www.graalvm.org/reference-manual/java/compiler/).